-If you would like to apply please contact the Parish Clerk for more information.
-Applicants will be asked to give a short presentation to the Council at its monthly meeting, as to why they would like to become a councillor along with a brief summary of their skills and experiences.
-A vote is then carried out at the meeting and, if successful, the applicant will be invited to join the Parish Council.
+After having reviewed the information on this website please contact the Parish Clerk.
+Applicants will be asked to give a short presentation to the Council at its monthly meeting detailing why they would like to become a councillor along with a brief summary of their skills and experiences.
+A vote is then carried and if successful, the applicant will be invited to join the Parish Council.

-The Parish Council's vision for Funtington is for it to be a desirable, thriving, clean and attractive place to visit and in which to live and work.
-To do this effectively, the Council needs more people from a variety of backgrounds, skills and experiences to make that vision a reality.
+The Parish Council's vision for Funtington Parish and the villages of Funtington, East Ashling, West Ashling and West Stoke, is for them to become a desirable, thriving, clean and attractive place to visit and in which to live and work.
+To do this effectively, the Council needs more people from a wide variety of backgrounds, skills and experiences.

 Are you looking for a new challenge?
-Do you want to make a positive difference?
-Would you like to influence decisions that affect your community?
-Then come and join us and be a Parish councillor.
+Do you want to make a positive difference and influence decisions that affect your local community?
+Then come and join us!

-- is a statutory consultee on local planning applications;
+- it is a statutory consulted on local planning applications

-- is developing a Business Plan which sets out the Parish Council's vision for the parish, its purpose, values, objectives and key priorities for the next three years;
+- it is developing an updated business plan which sets out the Parish Council's vision for the parish, its purpose, values, objectives and priorities for the next 3 years.

-Parish councillors are community leaders who represent the interests of the community and are involved in decision-making, monitoring and getting involved locally.
-As a councillor representing your community, you will help keep it a great place to live and work.
-You will be supported in your role and will be expected to undertake training sessions held by Sussex Association of Local Councils.
-You should be comfortable working electronically, have a positive outlook, a can-do attitude, and be willing to work as part of a team.
+Parish Councillors are community leaders who represent the interests of the community and are involved with decision-making, monitoring and getting involved locally.
+As a parish councillor representing your community, you will help keep it a great place to live and work.
+You will be supported in your role and will be expected to undertake training sessions to stay informed and up-to-date.
+You should be comfortable working electronically, have a positive outlook, a can-do attitude and be willing to work as part of a team.

 The parish council meets every month in the evenings of the first Wednesday of the month, except August.
 Councillors are invited to join special interest committees or task-and-finish groups in particular areas of work but are not required to do so.